Is frozen olive oil safe to eat?

 After a full day, your olive oil will be frozen solid.

-The fridge test test doesn’t prove anything by the way, because all oils freeze at different temperatures.
+The fridge test doesn’t prove anything by the way, because all oils freeze at different temperatures.
 Oil molecules in the same mixture don’t even freeze at the exact same time.
 Imagine a glacier.
 It just doesn’t form all at once.

 In fact, there is no correlation between monounsaturated fat content and freezing point.
 For example, both hemp seed oil and extra virgin olive oil solidify at about -7°C. Extra virgin olive oil is about 79% MUFA and hemp seed oil has a paltry 13% MUFA.